woshigenm/MyPractice/README.md

-This is just my code practise.
+This Is Just My Code Practice.